-Civilian Unemployed Not in Labor Employed Force Less than high school graduate 16,036 4,776 14,023 High school graduate (includes equivalent) 35,992 9,215 19,240 Some college or Associates degree 41,954 6,735 12,717 Bachelor's degree or higher 171,286 7,128 18,886 dominates the labor market, landholdings, and leased office space.
+Although the private sector labor market has shown steady growth and the District's business activities have diversified since the last consolidated planning period, the federal government's presence still dominates the labor market, landholdings, and leased office space.
 It represents the city's largest employer, owns one-fifth of DC's acreage, and leases or owns 30% of the total office inventory.
-71 Until the District further diversifies its economic base, the city will be intrinsically linked to the ebb and flow of federal spending.
+Until the District further diversifies its economic base, the city will be intrinsically linked to the ebb and flow of federal spending.
 The recent spending constraints and trend to decrease the federal building footprint has undoubtedly brought pressure to DC's economy.
 The federal government continues to compress office spaces, and when leases expire, move Agencies into less expensive, owned spaces outlying the District; this increases the number of vacant, expensive office spaces in the city.
 The District should diversify its economic base through strengthening core industries - professional and technical services, health care, education, finance, information and tourism- while fostering emerging industries such as the green, technology, innovation, and creative economies.